-Contact lenses, which may be supplied to a recipient only for ocular pathology, require the recommendation of an ophthalmologist or optometrist.
-Prior approval is required for the provision of all contact lens services.
-Artificial eyes require the recommendation of an ophthalmologist.
+Contact lenses, which may be supplied to an enrollee only when medically necessary and for ocular pathology, require the recommendation of an ophthalmologist or optometrist.

 Orthoptic training may be conducted by an optometrist after receiving prior approval for a treatment plan.